mercurier/mcr_salt_and_pepper/README.md

 ### Group 2000: Generic combat system tweaks
 #### Component 201x: Alternative proficiency mastery system (install *BEFORE* SCS)
-4 stars true grandmastery
+2011: 4 stars true grandmastery

 OR

-4 stars BG2EE style grandmastery
+2012: 4 stars BG2EE style grandmastery

 OR

-4 stars BG2EE style grandmastery，5th star for true grandmastery exclusive to kensais and archers
+2013: 4 stars BG2EE style grandmastery，5th star for true grandmastery exclusive to kensais and archers

-Note: 4 star (true) grandmastery is design that the character gains full benefit of the respective grandmastery but with 4 stars at level 9.
+Note for #2011-#2013: 4 star (true) grandmastery is design that the character gains full benefit of the respective grandmastery but with 4 stars at level 9.

 If the 3rd option is installed, kensais and archers will be eligiable to reach true grandmastery at level 12.